mwdearing/ArcSight-Scripts/README.md

 # scripts
 Useful scripts for dealing with ArcSight products.
-* sclb-stop-start.sh -> Script used to quicky start and stop the ArcSight Loadbalancing SmartConnector.
+* sclb_stop_start.sh -> Script used to quicky start and stop the ArcSight Loadbalancing SmartConnector.